UniversalDependencies/docs/_hy/dep/case.md

 case(the-earthquake, after)
 ~~~

-Some inflected postpositions (traditionally called “improper adpositions”), are labeled with [case:loc]() instead, as “localizers”.
+Some inflected postpositions / localizers (traditionally known as “improper adpositions”), are labeled with [case:loc]() instead.